By: Jason Blalack

 If your symptoms are much different than above, for example, you feel hot, thirsty, have a severe sore throat, severe headache, severe chills, etc. then this approach is inappropriate and you should seek additional treatment strategies.

-For the more adventurous and “soda drinker” one can try this modern Chinese folk remedy.
+For the more adventurous and “soda drinker” I include this modern Chinese folk remedy for fun.

 It is our clinical experience that Chinese medicine can: